userjack6880/picluster/content/modules/preparation.md

 | [Long USB C](https://www.amazon.com/dp/B0765B253T)                    | 1 Cable   | [Long USB C](https://www.amazon.com/dp/B0CLLTGBFM)                         | 1 Cable     | Power Head Node           |
 | [32 GB MicroSD Card](https://www.amazon.com/dp/B09WRHRDLZ)            | 5 Cards   | (Same as 4th Gen)                                                          | 5 Cards     | OS Storage                |

 Links are to recommended specific listing, quantitites are dependent on what is purchased.
 Head node enclosures should include an expansion board to provide a storage interface.
+This can be expanded to up to 40 compute nodes if desired.
+Quantities need to be adjusted for larger clusters.

 ### Downloads